Lemoncode/webpack-by-sample/03 Misc/03 Tree shaking TypeScript/README.md

 ```

-- Running `npm run build:dev`, we can see in `dist` folder that all methods are imported:
+- Running `npm run build`, we can see in `dist` folder that all methods are imported:

 ### ./dist/...app.js
 ```diff